GlobalCitizenshipFoundation/global-gateway/AI_RULES.md

 6. You do not have permission to edit, modify, or delete any aspect of AI_RULES.md' or 'PRD.md' files.

+##  Development Principles: SOLID & OOP Adherence

+To ensure a robust, maintainable, and scalable application, all development must strictly adhere to SOLID principles and core Object-Oriented Programming (OOP) concepts.
+These principles guide the design of modules, services, and components, promoting clarity and efficiency.

+### SOLID Principles
+Single Responsibility Principle (SRP): Each module, component, or function must have only one reason to change.

+Application: A PathwayTemplateCard displays template data and handles its own actions; it does not fetch the entire list of templates.
+A Server Action performs a single, defined operation (e.g., createPathwayTemplateAction creates a template, it does not also fetch all templates).
+Services (e.g., pathwayTemplateService) manage a single domain's data operations.
+Open/Closed Principle (OCP): Software entities should be open for extension but closed for modification.

+Application: New phase types (e.g., "Scheduling") should extend the PhaseConfigurationPanel by adding new configuration components without altering the panel's core logic.
+Components should be configurable via props to extend behavior without internal code changes.
+Liskov Substitution Principle (LSP): Objects of a supertype should be replaceable with objects of its subtypes without altering the correctness of the program.

+Application: TypeScript interfaces (e.g., PathwayTemplate) define contracts.
+Any object conforming to this interface, or extending it, must behave as expected wherever the base interface is used.
+Interface Segregation Principle (ISP): Clients should not be forced to depend on interfaces they do not use.

+Application: Use focused TypeScript interfaces (e.g., UserProfile, UserAuthDetails) rather than monolithic ones.
+Functions and components should only accept the specific data structures they require.
+Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules; both should depend on abstractions.

+Application: UI components and Server Actions (high-level) depend on abstract service layers (e.g., pathwayTemplateService), not directly on concrete database implementations (low-level).

+### Core OOP Concepts
+Encapsulation: Bundle data and methods that operate on that data within a single unit, hiding internal implementation details.

+Application: Service modules (e.g., pathwayTemplateService) encapsulate all logic for interacting with a specific domain, exposing only public methods.
+React components encapsulate their internal state and logic.
+Polymorphism: The ability of an object to take on many forms, allowing a single interface to represent different underlying implementations.

+Application: The PhaseConfigurationPanel dynamically renders different configuration forms based on phase.type, each adhering to a common conceptual interaction pattern.
+Abstraction: Hide complex implementation details, showing only essential features.

+Application: Service layers abstract direct database interactions.
+Shadcn/UI components abstract underlying Radix UI primitives and Tailwind CSS.
+Server Actions abstract server-side logic from client-side components.

+### Integration & Practical Application
+src/features: Each feature module embodies SRP and OCP. src/services & src/features/[feature-name]/services: These layers are critical for SRP, Encapsulation, and DIP. src/integrations: Supports Abstraction and DIP by centralizing third-party service interactions.
+TypeScript: Essential for enforcing LSP and ISP through strong typing and clear interface definitions.
+Actionable: Prioritize a single purpose for each unit of code.
+Design for extension, not modification.
+Define clear data contracts with TypeScript.
+Abstract complex operations behind simple interfaces.

 ## Design

 Strictly enforce achieving full Material Design 3 specifications and compliance going beyond just using the base components.
 Therefore involve the below but not limited to: